Skip to content

 Taking a Decision

-This is optional reading, but if you want to know the backstory to the origins of this program read on.
+This is optional reading, but if you want to learn of the rationale and origins of this program read on.

 The A-ha Moments